-Most universities and colleges have maintained collegial relationships with public accountants in hopes of gleaning information that will allow their accounting graduates to be well prepared and thus more qualified to attain entry level positions.
-This being noted, it is apparent that educational institutions across the nation have continually geared their accounting curricula for students interested in public accounting and to prepare them to sit for the certified public accountant (CPA) exam (Tatikonda, 2004, Ahadiat, 2008).
-At times, this singular career path preparation seems logical, especially because of the information public accounting firms have steadily provided to accounting educators.
+Most universities and colleges have maintained collegial relationships with public accounting firms in hopes of gleaning information that will allow their accounting graduates to be well prepared and thus more qualified to attain entry level positions.
+This being noted, it is apparent that educational institutions across the nation have continually geared their accounting curricula for students interested in public accounting and to prepare them to sit for the CPA exam (Tatikonda, 2004, Ahadiat, 2008).
+At times, this singular career path preparation seems sensible, especially when looking at the pressure public accounting firms have steadily put on accounting educators.
 A prime example of this occurred when the (then) Big-8 Accounting Firms published their White Paper, "Perspectives on Accounting Education," (Arthur Andersen & Co., 1989) and also when they donated five million dollars for the creation of the Accounting Education Change Commission (AECC).
-The AECC then quickly published several position statements recommending change in accounting education.
-Further, in 2000 Albrecht and Sack (A&S) expressed concern about the gap between accounting education and accounting practice and stated that if it widened further it would actually result in the disappearance of accounting programs.
-Their work spawned a flurry of studies about accounting education and was expected to mobilize accounting educators to encourage changes in accounting curricula.
+The AECC quickly published several position statements recommending change in accounting education.
+Most notably, in 2000 Albrecht and Sack (A&S) expressed concern about the gap between accounting education and accounting practice and stated that if it widened further it would actually result in the disappearance of accounting programs.
+Their work spawned a flurry of studies about accounting education and was expected to mobilize accounting educators to encourage policy changes regarding accounting curriculum.
 In fact, Johnson and Halabi (2009) determined that A&S was cited in 29.3% of research papers during the seven-year period between the beginning of 2001 and the end of 2007.

-Nonetheless, in 2002 Gabbin decried the continued resistance of accounting educators to change and noted little improvement in accounting programs.
+Nonetheless, in 2002 Gabbin decried the continued resistance of accounting educators to change and noted little response amongst accounting programs.
 He also feared that the academic community's resistance to change had contributed toward the loss of top students to other business disciplines.
 However, as a result of the accounting scandals in recent years as well as the passage of Sarbanes-Oxley, the need for high quality accountants has increased, creating a surge in interested students who are aware that accounting certification is one key measure of quality in the profession (Hargadon & Fuller, 2007, Brausch, 2009a).

-Although the CPA is probably the most prevalent and widely recognized professional certification (Hargadon & Fuller, 2007), statistically it might not always be the most relevant certification.
-Tatikonda reveals in his 2004 article, "Naked Truths about Accounting Curricula," that only 34% of new accounting graduates chose public accounting in 2000 and that prior to that time there had been a steady decline in the number of graduates choosing that career path.
-This indicates that almost two-thirds of accounting students may currently be learning material that may not be useful in their future careers and missing courses that might be more relevant for them.
+Although the CPA is certainly the most prevalent and widely recognized professional certification (Hargadon & Fuller, 2007), statistically it might not always be the most relevant certification.
+Tatikonda reveals in his article, "Naked Truths about Accounting Curricula," that only 34% of new accounting graduates chose public accounting in 2000 and that prior to that time there had continually been a steady decline in the number of graduates choosing that career path.
+This indicates that almost two-thirds of accounting students are currently learning material that they may not find useful in their future careers.
+Other information of more relevance for their future non-public accounting careers would be more beneficial for them.
 Further, the Institute of Management Accountants (IMA) reported that the certified management accounting (CMA) candidate pool increased by 16% in 2009 (Thomson, 2010) and that the market had responded positively to the revised CMA exam (Brausch, 2010).
 Additionally, their vision is for the CMA to become the "world's leading certification for accountants and financial professionals in business" (Brausch, 2009b, p.
 9).
 Therefore, it would seem that interest in this professional designation continues to grow.